hippole/Blockly/README.md

 just like download this and compile it. <br />
 if you have any questions... good fucking luck. <br />
-oh yea i also have a jar download in releases if you're too stupid heres a direct [link](https://github.com/Hypermnesiaa/Blockly/releases/download/v0.2/Blockly.jar)
+oh yea i also have a jar download in releases if you're too stupid heres a direct [link](https://www.youtube.com/watch?v=eBGIQ7ZuuiU) dont use this link yet its borken
 # things i want to adress
 ## OMG!!!!!11!!
 Y U NO PUT PLUGIN IN MORE TAHN 1 CLASS1!!!11 <br />
 it was originally going to be in multiple files but half way into the project i thought it'd be more efficient to slap it into 1 file. and it was!
 If you hate me you hate me. <br />